lionelmuench/BlendBuddy/README.md

 # BlendBuddy 🎨

-BlendBuddy is a web tool designed to blend multiple colors together and fetch the name of the resulting blended color.
-Find you and your friends' unique blended color and name!
+Find you and your friend's unique color by blending all of your favorite colors togehter!

+BlendBuddy uses Hue, Saturation, and Lightness.
+By using these, we can do some math to find averages, resulting in nice, not mushy brown colors.